Cat and Dog Food Ingredients: Know What’s In Their Food

 Rice is an energy source that aids in proper digestion.

 Keep in mind, the ingredients should be selected for nutrients, quality and taste.
 There should be a balance of quality ingredients to meet your pet’s nutritional needs.
 No one formula is ideal for all breeds.
 Your pet’s diet should be based on breed, age/life stage, lifestyle or disease status.

 For more information regarding cat and dog food ingredients, and to learn what your pet requires for optimum health, consult with your veterinarian for nutrition counseling at a Banfield Pet Hospital.
-You can also find more online in the Pet Health section.
+You can also find more online in our nutrition center and in our pet health library section.